oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 In this workshop, we'll solve those problems and more with SCIM, the System for Cross-domain Identity Management.
 SCIM is an open standard protocol that allows us to manage identities across systems as well as common user lifecycles.
 In this workshop, we will enhance a sample application by adding SCIM server functionality to it, and connect the sample application's SCIM server to an Okta client.

+For an in-depth walkthrough of developing and troubleshooting the code in this workshop, follow along on with the video:
+{% youtube 78CuvtW8KvI %}

 In this workshop, we'll cover the following: